bugzilla/bugzilla/docs/en/rst/administering/users.rst

 By default, users can create their own user accounts by clicking the ``New Account`` link at the bottom of each page (assuming they aren't logged in as someone else already).
-If you want to disable this self-registration, or if you want to restrict who can create his own user account, you have to edit the ``createemailregexp`` parameter in the ``Configuration`` page, see :ref:`parameters`.
+If you want to disable this self-registration, or if you want to restrict who can create their own user account, you have to edit the ``createemailregexp`` parameter in the ``Configuration`` page; see :ref:`parameters`.

 .. _user-account-creation: